Peter Arvan, M.D., Ph.D.

 Chief, Division of Metabolism, Endocrinology & Diabetes

 Dr. Peter Arvan joined the University of Michigan in 2003.
 He is the William K. and Delores S. Brehm Professor of Diabetes Research, a professorship that is funded by the generosity of Dee and Bill Brehm.
-Dr. Arvan also serves as the chief of the Division of Metabolism, Endocrinology & Diabetes and is the director of the University of Michigan Comprehensive Diabetes Center.
+Dr. Arvan also serves as the chief of the Division of Metabolism, Endocrinology & Diabetes.

 Dr. Arvan is also a member of the Brehm Coalition, a unique group of nine senior scientists from eight universities devoted to the creation of a new paradigm in medical research, based on an unprecedented level and style of laboratory collaboration.
 The chosen research pathways of the Brehm Coalition scientists are aimed at accelerating the search for a cure for Type1 diabetes.